 There’s a word I love to use, because it is often the root solution to a lot of business challenges for IT leaders, and EAI is no exception.
 That word is automation.
 This is going to be the foundation for setting up and scaling your EAI, as well as adding robustness.
+With so many employees needing to work from home right now, it's critical that you make it easier to administrate the applications in your enterprise.
 To implement a good EAI, you have to link your applications together so that you can simplify and automate business processes to the furthest extent you can, while also creating rules and institutional knowledge within your system so it can be robust both from a technological perspective, but also a human resources perspective.
 Having institutional knowledge tied to an individual rather than your system is a vulnerability and has become an outright liability for some companies - especially those using legacy systems that have long been out of date.

 Your system needs to be able link applications via backend APIs and have a variety of connectors available to common operating systems and core programs.
 Your total enterprise may consist of a mix of mainframes, on-premises servers, and cloud-based applications and databases, all of which need to communicate with each other according to your requirements.
 It’s very important that you approach this with a structured plan and think of it as a system, rather than a collection of individual solutions.
 By creating a framework or fabric that everything else operates on, you create a robust system that’s easier to maintain, scale and add additional servers and applications to.